List of Unsolved Mysteries episodes: Series overview

 The following is a list of Unsolved Mysteries episodes and specials.

 Please note this list contains first-run/broadcast episodes only.
 A spin-off special court show series titled Final Appeal: From The Files of Unsolved Mysteries, which has cases of accused criminals claiming their innocence, is not inherently considered part of the main Unsolved Mysteries broadcast history, however, these episodes were all later shown as episodes in the Spike TV version of the show.
-Also note that in 2019, FilmRise released digitally enhanced NBC, CBS, Lifetime, and Spike TV episodes to various streaming platforms.
-However, they are in incorrect production order (and also for undisclosed reasons removed several episodes/segments altogether).
-So therefore, this information will not be included.
+In 2019, FilmRise released the original series to various streaming platforms.
+However, they are in incorrect production order, and have removed specific segments due to statute of limitations or at the request of families.